spanag/eden/docs/index.rst

 **EDEN** (*E*\ xtensible *D*\ ynamics *E*\ ngine for *N*\ etworks) is a simulation program for `spiking neural networks <https://en.wikipedia.org/wiki/Spiking_neural_network>`_ that takes models described in `NeuroML <https://docs.neuroml.org/>`_ and generates the simulated behaviour of these networks.

 ..
-TODO link TODO rate based?
+LATER rate based?

 It is best used as part of a neural modelling workflow, between the stage of *generating* the model to simulate, and *analysis* of the simulation's results.

-To learn how to use EDEN, check out the `Quickstart <quickstart.ipynb>`_ with a classic Hodgkin-Huxley neuron, and the chapters of this guide for more about modelling and usage (coming soon).
+To learn how to use EDEN, check out the `Quickstart <quickstart.ipynb>`_ with a classic Hodgkin-Huxley neuron, and browse the `user's guide <user_guide.rst>`__ for more about modelling and usage (starting with :doc:`intro_neuroml`).

-.. ..., and the tutorials and our showcase of full-featured models with publication-ready figures.
+.. and the tutorials and our showcase of full-featured models with publication-ready figures.

-Installing
+.. rubric:: Installing
-**********
+	:heading-level: 2

 EDEN is most easily installed via :code:`pip`: